Disney embraces $15 minimum wage in negotiations with workers

 "Rents have gone up, cost of living has gone up.
 Wages have got to keep pace with it," Huerta said.

 Disney issued a statement responding to Sanders's criticisms.
-"While Mr. Sanders continues to criticize Disney to keep himself in the headlines, we continue to support our cast members through investments in wages and education," it read, according to the Los Angeles Times.
+"While Mr. Sanders continues to criticize Disney to keep himself in the headlines, we continue to support our cast members through investments in wages and education," the statement says.

 The legally mandated minimum wage for California is set to hit $15 per hour, but not until 2022.
 It's currently $11 per hour.